Last updated: 10 February 2020

 Which is right for you depends on the size of your home, your budget and what kind of surfaces you need to clean.
 Corded models are generally cheaper – around £250 or less.

-Shark cordless vacuums: how to get the best price
+Shark vacuums: how to get the best price

-The table below shows the lowest, most common and highest price of each model in the Shark cordless range, based on historical pricing data from the last 12 months:
+The table below shows the lowest, typical and highest price of each model in the Shark cordless range, based on historical pricing data from the last 12 months.

 |Shark Flexology Anti-Allergen Pet IF130UKTH||£199||£269||£399|